ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ## Select Between Equivalent Protocol Stacks {#equivalence}

-A Transport Services implementation can attempt and select between multiple Protocol Stacks based on the Selection and Connection Properties communicated by the application, along with any security parameters.
+A Transport Services implementation can attempt and select between multiple Protocol Stacks based on the Selection and Connection Properties communicated by the application, along with any Security Parameters.
 The implementation can only attempt to use multiple Protocol Stacks when they are "equivalent", which means that the stacks can provide the same Transport Properties and interface expectations as requested by the application.
 Equivalent Protocol Stacks can be safely swapped or raced in parallel (see {{racing}}) during connection establishment.

 The following two examples show non-equivalent Protocol Stacks: